-Subsection 5(1) and Paragraph 6(1)(b) - Notice to Securities Regulatory Authority provisions must deliver the notice to the regulator or, in Quebec, the securities regulatory authority, in each jurisdiction in which the firm is appointed by one or more reporting issuers to prepare an auditor's report with respect to their financial statements.
-The securities regulatory authorities will consider the notice requirement in each of these provisions of the Regulation to have been satisfied if the notice is sent to [CSA email address to be added].
+Both subsection 5(1) and paragraph 6(1)(b) of the Regulation require a participating audit firm to deliver a notice to the regulator or, in Quebec, the securities regulatory authority.
+"Regulator" and "securities regulatory authority" are defined in NI 14-101 - Definitions.
+Each participating audit firm that is subject to either of these provisions must deliver the notice to the regulator or, in Quebec, the securities regulatory authority, in each jurisdiction in which the firm is appointed by one or more reporting issuers to prepare an auditor's report with respect to their financial statements.
+The securities regulatory authorities will consider the notice requirement in each of these provisions of the Regulation to have been satisfied if the notice is sent to auditor.notice@acvm-csa.ca and identifies each jurisdiction that is to receive notice.